nais/doc/docs/cli/commands/aiven.md

 This command will give access to personal but time limited credentials.
 These credentials can be used to debug an Aiven kafka topic, or Opensearch instance.
-The `aiven get` command extracts the credentials and puts them in `/tmp` folder.
+The `aiven get` command extracts the credentials and puts them in a folder in the default location for temporary files[^1].
 The created AivenApplication has sane default (days-to-live) set to 1 day.

 ## Kafka